kmandalas/spring-mongodb-graphlookup/README.md

 # Description
-This a Docker-based mini-app for testing tree/hierarchical data retrieval and CRUD operations performance with MongoDB.
+This a simplistic Dockerized Spring Boot app for testing hierarchical data retrieval (and other operations) with MongoDB.

 # References
 - https://docs.mongodb.com/manual/applications/data-models-tree-structures/